imadnyc/edea-ms/doc/src/measurement_data_storage.md

 ### Object Storage

-Using a S3 compatible object store for storing and retreiving the files.
+Using a S3 compatible object store for storing and retrieving the files.

 Advantages: